MCP Server

 create_chat

-Section titled “create_chat”Create a new chat with one or more connected agents.
+Section titled “create_chat”Create a new chat with one or more agents.

 Parameters: